impostorsguides/impostorsguides.github.io/rbenv/part-3/3-d-content.md

 It looks similar to the `(t)` syntax, which I've encountered before.
 For example, if you want to get the type of the `completions` variable in a parameter expansion, you'd do `${(t)completions}`.

 Probably the easiest thing to do first is to `echo` it out and read the output, but I want to get good at finding things in the docs.
 Let's start with that, and then print stuff to the terminal if I get stuck.
-I find [the docs page](https://zsh.sourceforge.io/Doc/Release/Expansion.html) for "Parameter Expansion", and search for `ps:\n`.
+I find [the docs page](https://web.archive.org/web/20230320043037/https://zsh.sourceforge.io/Doc/Release/Expansion.html){:target="_blank" rel="noopener"} for "Parameter Expansion", and search for `ps:\n`.
 I see the following:

 > f
 >